VoxeLibre/VoxeLibre/mods/HELP/doc/doc/README.md

 the viewed/revealed state of all players by deleting this file.
 Players then need to start over revealing all entries.

-## For modders and subgame authors
+## For modders and game authors
-This mod helps you in creating extensive and flexible help entries for your mods or subgame.
+This mod helps you in creating extensive and flexible help entries for your mods or game.
 You can write about basically anything in the presentation you prefer.

 To get started, read `API.md` in the directory of this mod.